naive231/emrd113_brain/Product Development to Sector Driven Business Growth Model.md

 	- Maximize the Revenue and Minimize the Cost
 	- [ ] How to apply to technical support unit?
 		- Focus on "selling" or "innovation"?
+	- The advantage of Advantech is customization and diversion.